 Yes.
-You would be advised in writing.
-However, every effort is made to grant registration and resolve issues which may surround your application.
-Should a registration be refused, an Information Notice is posted to you by registered mail and you will have a right to request a review of the decision.
+Should registration be refused, an Information Notice is posted to you by registered mail and you will have a right to request a review of the decision.

 Registration, once granted, is continuous.
 It does not expire.
 There are, however, reporting requirements which you need to meet each year in the tenth month of your child's registration.
 Information about these requirements is posted to you via a detailed reporting pack in the sixth month of registration.
 If you do not forward a report within the required time period, the registration may be cancelled.
 You would be notified via a Show Cause Notice if this was about to happen.
 At reporting time, you are also required to provide an updated annual program.

 A provisional registration date is allocated when your application is received.
 This date becomes your child's registration date once the application process is complete.
 The anniversary date is the same date one year later.
 The anniversary date dictates the due date for the report on your child's educational progress.
 For example: if a registration is issued on 8 June 2016, then your report and new program are due between 8 March 2017 and 8 April 2017 to complete all requirements by the anniversary date of 8 June 2017.

-If your child changes address, you are required to advise the HEU within 28 days after the change happens.
+If your child changes address, you are required by legislation to advise the HEU within 28 days after the change happens.
 A new registration certificate needs to be issued with your child's correct residential address.
 The old certificate needs to be returned to the HEU.
 If you change your phone number and/or email address please contact the HEU to ensure your details are up to date so that any communications from the Unit can reach you.